mulka/ploverwiki/Learning-Stenography.md

    CRH has some free dictation posts.
 Especially useful is the [Magic Drill](http://courtreportinghelp.com/2016/01/02/magic-drills-free-audio-speed-drills/), for beginners and experts alike.
 - [englishlearning.webgarden.es](http://englishlearning.webgarden.es/menu/1st-and-2nd-eso-year/easy-reading-texts)

-   This little site has resources for ESL students, including some simple texts with slow (~100 WPM) dictation.
-Try the "Easy Dialogues" and "Easy Reading Texts" for 1st and 2nd year students and the "Easy Texts" for 3rd and 4th year students.
+   This repository of ESL resources has some simple texts with slow dictation.
+The "Easy Reading Texts" for 1st and 2nd year students and the "Easy Texts" for 3rd and 4th year students all appear to be at around 100 WPM.

 ## Flashcard decks